dockermgeo/DockerSimpleTemplater/README.md

    'template':'/src/index.tpl.html',
    'target':'/usr/share/nginx/html/index.html',
    'set':[ "ENV_FIRSTNAME", "ENV_LASTNAME", "ENV_STREET", "ENV_RUNPORT" ],
-   'keystore': {
-     'server_adress': 'redis:6379'
-     'group': 'de.cloud.key_value_group_id'
+   'keystoreid': 'de.cloud.key_value_group_id'
-   }
   },
   {....}
 ]
 ```
-- If the Object keystore are null, no connection will startet to keystore.
-All ENV-Variables must come from boot.
+- If the Object keystore are not set, no connection will created to keystore.
+All ENV-Variables are null and must come from boot (composition).
 - On Connection.
 All Env-Variables will load by syntax "groupid.varname".

 ```